yig/graphics101-pipeline/README.md

 Getting Started & Handing In:
 -----------------------------

 * Download or clone this code repository.
+I recommend cloning so you can easily integrate updates I release while you are working on the project.
 Don't fork it on GitHub, or else your code will be visible to everyone.

 * Follow the instructions to install a working development environment: <https://github.com/yig/graphics101> .
 You will need to install the [glfw](https://www.glfw.org/) library for this assignment.